lupyuen/bl602_expander/README.md

 # Read GPIO

-This is how our BL602 GPIO Expander reads GPIO Inputs...
+Our GPIO Expander calls the BL602 GPIO Driver to read GPIO Inputs...

 ```c
 //  Read the GPIO Input Pin